keptn-contrib/job-executor-service/docs/FEATURES.md

 for OAuth and remote Keptn endpoint when installing/upgrading job-executor-service.
 If such IPs can change over time the job-executor-service may stop working, so it's advised not to enable the egress network policy in such cases.

+For more details about the job-executor-service network policy please refer to [NETWORK-POLICIES.md](./NETWORK-POLICIES.md)

 #### Enabling the network-policies when installing/upgrading job-executor-service
 ##### Ingress policy
 Include the following block in a helm value/override file